-As the measure to ensure that organisations/companies offering Industrial Training provide suitable training in the field of Computer Science and Information Technology, the Faculty has set some criteria that must be fulfilled by any of the interested organisations/companies, namely:
+As the measure to ensure that organisations/companies offering Industrial Training provide suitable training in the field of Computer Science and Information Technology, the Faculty has set some criteria that must be fulfilled by any of the interested organizations/companies, namely:

-- a) The organisations/companies MUST offer job specifications within the scope stated in Section 5.5.
-Jobs and tasks that focus only on sales, teaching, administration and the like, are NOT allowed. - b) The organisations/companies MUST offer formal working hour and office environment only.
-Teleworking, virtual office and so on, are NOT allowed.
-Students are allowed to work on night shift if it is the instruction from the companies and it follows the companies' safety guidelines for workers. - c) It is NOT compulsory for the organisations/companies to provide allowances or honorarium to the students but are highly encouraged to do so to help students in coping with living expenses.
+- a) The organizations/companies MUST offer job specifications within the scope stated in Section 5.5.
+Jobs and tasks that focus only on sales, teaching, administration and the like, are NOT allowed. - b) The organizations/companies MUST offer formal working hours and office environment only.
+Teleworking, virtual office and so on, are NOT allowed unless being specifically specified in the offer letter (for example remote internship).
+Students are allowed to work on night shift if it is the instruction from the companies and it follows the companies' safety guidelines for workers.

+c) It is NOT compulsory for the organizations/companies to provide allowances or honorarium to the students but are highly encouraged to do so to help students in coping with living expenses.